bennycheung/bennycheung.github.io/_posts/2023-03-26-spatial-reasoning-in-agi.md

 4. Incorporate perception and experience by designing AGI systems that can process and integrate sensory information from various sources, enabling a comprehensive understanding of the environment.
 5. Foster adaptability and dynamism, equipping AGI systems to handle changing environments and evolving spatial relationships.

 Although no current AI system, including LLM, fully encompasses all of these principles, numerous projects and systems have advanced by adopting some of them.
-These endeavours showcase the promise of integrating spatial reasoning abilities into AI systems, ultimately moving us nearer to the objective of artificial general intelligence.
+These researches showcase the promise of integrating spatial reasoning abilities into AI systems, ultimately moving us nearer to the objective of artificial general intelligence.
 In the future, we shall be developing more articles that delve into the technical aspects of building such a system.

 ## References